prologic/shops/README.md

 > Yes!
 This is a serious tool and effort to build something __I__ want to use on a daily basis to help automate various DevOps / System tasks
 > without having to go learn a complicated / non-trivial DSL of some description and all sorts of features I just don't need.
 > Most of the time I just want to write shell scripts or run shell snippets against machines!
-> Hopefully you find this a useful tool to add to your toolbelt too! 🤗
+> Hopefully you find this a useful tool to add to your tool-belt too! 🤗

-Please puruse the [Examples](/examples) where I (_and hopefully others_) will place real-life examples of various types of tasks over time.
-Mostly these are biaed towards my home infrastructure (_a little server room with a 22RU rack cabinet and server gear_).
-If you end up using `shops` in your infrastructure, even if it's just a Raspbeery Pi, feel free to submit PR(s) to add useful examples adn use-cases here too! 🙇‍
+Please peruse the [Examples](/examples) where I (_and hopefully others_) will place real-life examples of various types of tasks over time.
+Mostly these are biased towards my home infrastructure (_a little server room with a 22RU rack cabinet and server gear_).
+If you end up using `shops` in your infrastructure, even if it's just a Raspberry Pi, feel free to submit PR(s) to add useful examples and use-cases here too! 🙇‍

 ### Authentication